georgeben/Notely/README.md

 # Notely
-A smart note taking web app built with Node.js, Express, MongoDB and Handlebars
+A smart note taking web app built with Node.js, PostgreSQL and Vue